jonnonz1/nz-statute-book/acts/public/1957/charitable-trusts-act-1957.md

 ### 22 Power to incorporate for charitable purposes under other Acts
 Nothing in this Act shall prevent any company, society, or corporation from being incorporated under any other Act or otherwise for any religious, educational, or other charitable purpose, or from including any such purpose among its objects:provided that no board incorporated under this Part shall be incorporated under any other Act.

+### 22A Acknowledgement of registration
+(1) Every board must, on request from the Registrar, complete an acknowledgement of registration.
+(2) The Registrar may request an acknowledgement of registration at any time they think fit, but no more than once per year.
+(3) The acknowledgement of registration must contain the information prescribed by the regulations made under this Act or required by the Registrar.
+(4) This section does not apply to a charitable entity within the meaning of section 4(1) of the Charities Act 2005.

 ### 23 New trusts, and alterations of rules, trusts, or registered office
 (1) If any variation is made in the trusts on which any board holds any property, or if any additional property becomes vested in any board on trusts not completely shown in the declarations and the copies of the relevant parts of wills and declarations of trust and other documents already lodged with the Registrar, then, within 1 month from the date of the variation or vesting, there shall be lodged with the Registrar—